ID: 613

 Conference Topic: T2.
 Inclusive public engagement

-How do EIA laws differ in the US, the EU, and the Global South?
+EIA litigation in the US, the EU, and the Global South.
 What types of litigation are available in countries that have EIA laws to enforce or challenge EIAs, what types of organizations have the legal standing to file such cases, and what remedies can they obtain?

 Status: approve